-- Is registered in the land registry or cadastre, or both, and is free of title disputes. - Is located in a periurban commercial zone, and no rezoning is required. - Consists of land and a building.
+- Consists of land and a building.
 The land area is 557.4 square meters (6,000 square feet).
-A two-story warehouse of 929 square meters (10,000 square feet) is located on the land.
+A twostory warehouse of 929 square meters (10,000 square feet) is located on the land.
 The warehouse is 10 years old, is in good condition, has no heating system and complies with all safety standards, building codes and legal requirements.
-The property, consisting of land and building, will be transferred in its entirety. - Will not be subject to renovations or additional construction following the purchase. - Has no trees, natural water sources, natural reserves or historical monuments of any kind. - Will not be used for special purposes, and no special permits, such as for residential use, industrial plants, waste storage or certain types of agricultural activities, are required. - Has no occupants, and no other party holds a legal interest in it.
+The property, consisting of land and building, will be transferred in its entirety.

+- Will not be subject to renovations or additional construction following the purchase. - Has no trees, natural water sources, natural reserves or historical monuments of any kind. - Will not be used for special purposes, and no special permits, such as for residential use, - industrial plants, waste storage or certain types of agricultural activities, are required.Has no occupants, and no other party holds a legal interest in it.